Patient Portal

 • We offer several types of sedation in our practice to aid in making your child calm and comfortable during their dental procedure.
 Prior to your child’s appointment, our doctors will have an in-depth discussion with you to determine the safest and best option to treat your child’s needs.

-For in-office IV sedation, we work with a board-certified anesthesiologist, Dr. Michael Bespaly, who comes to our office to administer the anesthesia and oversee its success during the procedure.
+For in-office IV sedation, we work with a board-certified anesthesiologist, Dr. John McCreary, who comes to our office to administer the anesthesia and oversee its success during the procedure.
 This is a safe, effective, and cost efficient option for many patients, especially with two board-certified doctors present: the dentist and the anesthesiologist.

 Types of sedation we offer: